-- No electric power-a common problem with new installations - Burned out upper element (Dry Fired) - a common problem with new installations - Tripped Energy Cut Off (red button on upper thermostat) - The water heater's inlet and outlet connections are reversed (usually only in new installations) - · Broken upper thermostat (or wiring) - A leak in the hot water side of the plumbing system that exceeds the water heater's heating capacity and makes it appear that the water heater is producing little to no hot water
+- No electric power-a common problem with new installations - Burned out upper element - Tripped Energy Cut Off (red button on electronic thermostat) - The water heater's inlet and outlet connections are reversed (usually only in new installations) - Broken electronic thermostat (or wiring) - A leak in the hot water side of the plumbing system that exceeds the water heater's heating capacity and makes it appear that the water heater is producing little to no hot water wiring or circuit breakers.
+You'll need a non-contact circuit tester.
+Follow these guidelines: